 This is a limited edition fine art photo of the Hermosa Beach pier.

-While this image is an almost-square 8x9 ratio, it also works in numerous other orientations.
-If another version will work better for your space than those listed above on this page, please just reach out to us at email@example.com or by using this form.
+While this image is a 4x5 ratio, it can also work as a 2x3 ratio (e.g. a 40x60 rather than a 40x50), as well as a panoramic image.
+If either of these versions will work better for your space than those listed above on this page, please just reach out to us at firstname.lastname@example.org or by using this form.

 About the Artist:

 Matthew Welch is a Los Angeles based photographer who has resided variously in New York, London and Sweden.
 When not roaming the world shooting FLOWs and MEGAs, he's shot advertising campaigns for clients like Kodak and Match.com.
 He started shooting as a kid in the late 70's using his Dad's old Olympus Pen-F half frame cameras and developing the black & white film in a homemade darkroom in his basement.
 He began his photographic career in the late 80’s shooting concert photos for various indie bands like Jawbox and Fugazi and also SPIN Magazine.
 He worked with Kodak in the mid 90's, and was an early pioneer launching digital photography with Kodak, back when advanced digital cameras were 1 megapixel.

 He studied photography and psychology and has degrees from Harvard and Georgetown.
 While at Georgetown, he was a teaching assistant to Dr. Dave Carter, and worked with Professor Carter to develop the Psychology & Photography curriculum.
 This study of the psychological aspects of photography influences his work to this day.

 Matthew's book of Flows, Just Another Day, was published in 6 languages and, at almost 40,000 copies, the first edition was one of the most widely read photo books in the world when it was published.
 He's currently working on the second edition.
 With his wife Monica, he's also the founder of Pacific Coast Gallery.
 You can read more about Matt here.